mingyangShang/ImgJointTxt/README.md

 We have prepared the data in the "./data" folder.
 If you have any question, please contact Bokun Wang at csbkwang@gmail.com.

-#Note: The codes were modified from the implementation of "Unsupervised Cross-modal Retrieval through Adversarial Learning", written by <a #href="https://www.linkedin.com/in/ritsu1228/">Li He</a>.
+%Note: The codes were modified from the implementation of "Unsupervised Cross-modal Retrieval through Adversarial Learning", written by <a %href="https://www.linkedin.com/in/ritsu1228/">Li He</a>.
 If you use the codes, please cite the following two papers:

 [1]  Li He, Xing Xu, Huimin Lu, Yang Yang, Fumin Shen and Heng Tao Shen.
 "Unsupervised Cross-modal Retrieval through Adversarial Learning".
 IEEE International Conference on Multimedia and Expo (ICME), 2017.